deployKF/website/content/guides/local-quickstart.md

     ??? info "Homebrew for Linux"

-        An easy way to install the requirements is with [Homebrew](https://brew.sh/), while traditionally a MacOS tool, it supports linux as well.
+        An easy way to install the requirements is with [Homebrew](https://brew.sh/), while traditionally a macOS tool, it supports linux as well.

         The following commands will install `brew` and add it to your PATH: